Achanandhi-M/blog-website/README.md

 Then open .env.local and set WORDPRESS_API_URL to be the URL to your GraphQL endpoint in WordPress.
 For example: https://Testapp.com/graphql

-Your .env.local file should look like this:
+Your .env.local file should look like this

 ```bash
 WORDPRESS_API_URL=...